Our Services

 Helpful Resources

-Alpha lipoic acid is a well-researched antioxidant supplement shown to ease pain, burning and numbness while improving nerve conduction in peripheral neuropathy when taken at typical doses of 300 to 600 mg daily.
+Alpha lipoic acid (ALA) is a clinically studied antioxidant supplement that may help reduce pain, burning, and numbness while improving nerve conduction in people with peripheral neuropathy.
+Typical effective doses range from 300 to 600 mg daily, with both oral and intravenous forms showing benefit in research.

 Peripheral neuropathy—numbness, tingling or burning in the hands and feet—is a common complication of diabetes and other conditions.
 Alpha lipoic acid (ALA) has emerged as one of the most studied supplements for protecting nerve cells and easing neuropathic symptoms.
 Here's what you need to know.